 Author: Richard Barbrook

-BROADCASTING AND NATIONAL IDENTITY IN IRELAND by Richard Barbrook
+BROADCASTING AND NATIONAL IDENTITY IN IRELAND

-On Tuesday, 25th April 1916, a transmitter from the School of Wireless Telegraphy in Dublin started sending messages across the airwaves.
-The morse code signals announced to the world that a combined force of armed nationalists and socialists were occupying central Dublin and had proclaimed an Irish Republic, independent from the […]
+Broadcasting was Invented in Ireland On Tuesday, 25th April 1916, a transmitter from the School of Wireless Telegraphy in Dublin started sending messages across the airwaves.
+The morse code signals announced to the world that a combined force of armed nationalists and socialists were occupying central Dublin and had proclaimed an Irish Republic, independent from […]

 Read more